 There is no tuition to attend Spokane International Academy.
 We are an open enrollment, charter public school funded in a similar way to a neighborhood school.
-We actively seek private support of our efforts through fundraising and in-kind donations, but there is no financial commitment necessary on the behalf of families, outside of a traditional school, to access our program.
+We actively seek private support of our efforts through fundraising and in-kind donations, but there is no financial commitment necessary on behalf of families, outside of a traditional school, to access our program.
 However, families will be asked to provide basic supplies for their students throughout the year in a similar way compared with other public school programs.

 Will there be bus transportation to Spokane International Academy?

 Yes, but limited.
 Spokane International Academy has a limited transportation plan that accommodates families we serve to the best of our abilities with the state transportation budget we receive.
 Our student enrollment spans a large section of the Spokane region ranging from as far north as Loon Lake and as far south as Cheney.
-We encourage parents to connect with our families that live near them to establish ride sharing opportunities and are working to find a program that will assist families in doing this.
-Please visit our transportation page for specific information around bus routes.
+We encourage parents to connect with our families that live near them to establish ride-sharing opportunities and are working to find a program that will assist families in doing this.
+Please visit our transportation page for specific information about bus routes.

-Is breakfast and lunch offered at Spokane International Academy?
+Are breakfast and lunch offered at Spokane International Academy?

 Yes.
 We will provide breakfast and lunch at costs similar to local school districts.
 We also participate in the National School Breakfast and Lunch Program for breakfast and lunch prices for students eligible for free and reduced lunch.